English Class Break Time by Hall Houston talks about how to maximize your class’ break time.

-In classes that are 2 hours or longer, it’s wise to give students a short break.
+In classes that are 2 hours or longer, it’s wise to give students a short English class break Time.
 Even with the most hard-working classes, everybody needs time to visit the restroom or get a snack.
 And, of course, check the latest updates on Facebook.

 Here, I would like to suggest that you give students a short task that they can do during the break.
 It should be something fairly simple.
 Emphasize that the task must be done in English.

-Try these tasks to help your students become more acquainted with the school and its surroundings.
+Try these tasks at English class break time to help your students become more acquainted with the school and its surroundings.

 - learn the phone number of the school

-- learn the name of three people working in the school
+- find the names of three people working in the school

 - learn 5 words that are on the posters in the school lobby

-- learn how to say the names of 4 objects located outside the classroom
+- practice how to say the names of 4 objects located outside the classroom

 - identify 6 types of businesses located around the school